 Entities must consider a range of climate issues when undertaking M&A transactions.
 Risks generally fall into three categories: regulatory, economic and operational risk related to climate change impacts.
 Some matters also present M&A opportunities, such as incentives related to renewable energy.
+Increasingly, GHG disclosure and risk reporting requirements are also a factor when considering M&A activities.
 Matters to consider include:

-- material operational or financial risk related to climate change impacts on infrastructure, facilities, supply chains and the like; - · GHG reporting and permitting obligations for certain sectors; - existence of voluntary GHG reduction goals, attainment of those goals, and related public disclosures and messaging, including compliance with consumer protection laws and the FTC Green Guides; - EPA or state regulation of GHG emissions and related costs for higher-emitting industries; - regulatory uncertainty given the rapid development of climate change law in the United States and globally; - regulatory costs associated with assuring compliance with a plethora of federal, state and local climate change, energy efficiency and renewable energy programmes; - litigation exposure to claims based upon alleged climate impact of corporate operations or of climate changes on corporate operations; - financial disclosure and compliance obligations under Securities and Exchange Commission rules and state laws, including emerging disclosure requirements on GHG emissions; - · adherence to the Equator Principles, if applicable, which include requirements for climate impacts; - impacts on coastlines, ports and other infrastructure related to increased storm intensity and rising sea levels; - impacts on natural resources and commodities related to climate change, such as water supplies, fisheries, forestry products and crops; - global economic and security risks related to potentially destabilising impacts of climate change in certain regions; and - market opportunities related to renewable power, renewable energy credits and offset trading, GHG mitigation and energy efficiency.
+- material operational or financial risk related to climate change impacts on infrastructure, facilities, supply chains, etc; - GHG reporting and permitting obligations; - existence of voluntary GHG reduction goals, attainment of those goals, any roll-back of or failure to attain GHG reduction goals, and related public disclosures and messaging, including compliance with consumer protection laws and the FTC Green Guides; - EPA and state regulation of GHG emissions and related costs for higher-emitting industries; - regulatory uncertainty given the rapid development of climate change law in the United States and globally; - regulatory costs associated with assuring compliance with a plethora of federal, state and local climate change, energy efficiency and renewable energy programmes; - litigation exposure to claims based upon alleged climate impact of corporate operations or of climate changes on corporate operations; - financial and risk disclosure and compliance obligations under Securities and Exchange Commission rules and state laws, including emerging disclosure requirements on GHG emissions; - adherence to the Equator Principles, if applicable, which include requirements for climate impacts; - impacts on coastlines, ports and other infrastructure related to increased storm intensity and rising sea levels; - impacts on natural resources and commodities related to climate change, such as water supplies, fisheries, forestry products and crops; - global economic and security risks related to potentially destabilising impacts of climate change in certain regions; and - market opportunities related to renewable power, renewable energy credits and offset trading, GHG mitigation and energy efficiency.